Bourkekev/ms4-power-fitness-gym/TESTING.md

 ![profile order history](README_resources/testing/profile-orders.png)

+You can also change some details on the delivery information and click 'Update Information' and the new information will be saved to your profile.

 ### Add and Edit a Product review

 Now that you have a user profile you can leave a review of a product.
 Go to any product's detail page and below the product information click 'Review this product' button.
 You are taken to a page with a simple form for leaving a review, where you can leave a review title and the review itself.
 Click 'Add Review' and the review will be added to the product.
 Now when you look below the Reviews you will see your new review: